-If your church isn’t yet using church software to check in children at church, it’s a wonderful option to put in place to ensure the safety of children—both to protect them and to protect your church.
-Nearly all of the church management software systems offer check in, and there are many options to consider.
-As you move through the process of deciding on a system, you’ll want to consider the speed of check in, self-check in vs. volunteer manned check in.
+If your church isn’t yet using church software to check in children at church, this type of software can be a wonderful option to put in place to ensure the safety of children—both to protect them and to protect your church.
+Nearly all of the church management software systems offer check-in, and there are many options to consider.
+As you move through the process of deciding on a system, you’ll want to consider the speed of check-in software, self-check-in vs. volunteer manned check-in.
 Cost is also a factor.

 Below are six of the most common children’s check-in security options to quickly secure children at your church:

 The fingerprint scan is approximately 95% accurate.
 Some fingers it just won’t read properly, so that is a consideration.
-The finger vein scanners are more accurate, but much pricier.
-We’ve also had some churches tell us that their congregation was very uncomfortable with the idea of scanning fingerprints.
+The finger vein scanners are more accurate but much pricier.
+Some churches receive feedback that their congregation is uncomfortable with the idea of scanning fingerprints.

-3) Bar Code Badge – Another option available from By the Book is the bar code badge.
+Another option available is the barcode badge.
 These badges are credit card size tags that can be printed directly from the software.
-They include the family picture as well as the bar code.
-The card is scanned and the family is immediately identified for check in.
-The card can also be used to release the child on check out, since there is a family picture.
+They include the family picture as well as the barcode.
+The card is scanned and the family is immediately identified for check-in.
+The card can also be used to release the child on check-out since there is a family picture.

-4) Touchscreen – Using a touchscreen monitor to allow for self check-in works quite well.
+Using a touchscreen monitor to allow for self-check-in works quite well.
 Most folks are used to using touch screens from ATM’s to checking in at the airport, so your congregants should be able to easily check themselves in using this method.

-6) iPad or Smartphone – By the Book will be releasing its Mobile Check-in app in July.
-This would allow your church to have volunteers with iPad’s or Smartphones in different locations throughout your church doing the check in.
+Mobile children’s check-in would allow your church to have volunteers with iPad’s or smartphones in different locations throughout your church doing the check-in.
 Then the name tags and parent tags can be printed in a central location.
 This works really well for bus ministries.
 The bus driver can have an iPad with 3G, check the kids in when they hop on the bus, then the name tags are ready for them when they arrive at church.